The-Blockchain-Company/bcc-node/doc/logging-monitoring/grafana.md

 ![Prometheus](images/grafana_13.40.31.png)

-Rename it as **prometheus** (BCIO dashboard uses this name, this is useful if you want to import one of our dashboards)
+Rename it as **prometheus** (TBCO dashboard uses this name, this is useful if you want to import one of our dashboards)

 ![prometheus](images/grafana_prometheus.png)